dronecan/dronecan.github.io/GUI_Tool/User_guide.md

 # User guide

-This article provides a brief overview of the main capabilities of the UAVCAN GUI Tool.
+This article provides a brief overview of the main capabilities of the DroneCAN GUI Tool.

 ## Supported CAN adapters

-UAVCAN GUI Tool is based on PyUAVCAN, which at the moment supports at least the following hardware backends.
+DroneCAN GUI Tool is based on PyDroneCAN, which at the moment supports at least the following hardware backends.

 ### SLCAN (LAWICEL) compatible adapters